Table of Contents

 Happy to be a part of what I thought was a worthwhile volunteer project, I enjoyed contributing my skills and expertise to the group.
 I should clarify to say I enjoyed it at the start.
 As he presented the project to me as a collaborative effort when he invited me to be a part of the group, I assumed my contributions were wanted and valued.
 I learned quickly they were not.
 This incredibly controlling individual wanted the last word on everything and basically expected the other group members to simply carry out his ideas.
 In other words, he was “the boss”.
 Any suggestion I made was met with a firm “No”.
 When I questioned why we could not implement an idea that everyone else clearly felt benefitted the project, he gave a myriad of excuses, most of which were ridiculous.
 I found it interesting that nine times out of ten my suggestions were later put in place, but then, of course, it was his decision.

 During his outbursts, which sometimes lasted two or more hours and included yelling and swearing, he actually screamed at me things like, “It’s my way or the highway”, “Get in line or get out”, and “I won’t be challenged”.
-He also said he was tired of people “being mean” to him.
-His rants included personal insults directed at me, none of which were professional or helpful.
-He said I was disrespectful, a know-it-all, and thoughtless because I arrived late to a meeting, despite my calling ahead to explain the reason.
+He also said he was tired of people “being mean” to him for no reason.
+For no reason?
+Really?
+His rants included personal insults, none of which were professional or helpful.
+He said I was disrespectful, a know-it-all, and thoughtless because I arrived late to one meeting, despite my calling ahead to apologize and explain.
 And so much more.
 I listened quietly as he raged, not wanting to sink down to his level.
 The quieter I became, the angrier he grew.
 It was obvious I hurt him deeply on a personal level and he wanted to hurt me back.
-And it was clear he needed to see me react before he would stop – I had to practically hang up on him to end the call.
-The truth is, I was flabbergasted at his childish behavior and left the conversation feeling nothing but pity for him.
+And it was clear he needed to see me react before he would stop – I had to hang up on him to end the call.
+I was flabbergasted at his childish behavior and instead of feeling hurt, I left the conversation feeling nothing but pity.
 There obviously was a lot going on with him that had nothing to do with me.

 So, should you feel empathy for the narcissist?